-The focus of this round is on supporting children and young people who have been or are at high-risk of being affected by violence, offending and/or exploitation.
-Our aim is to prevent violence happening or reoccurring, so that we can reduce long-term harm.
+The focus of this round is on supporting children and young people, aged 11 - 18, who are at risk of crime or violence and/or already involved in the youth justice system.
+Our aim is to prevent violence from happening or reoccurring, so that we can reduce long-term harm.